 Sit In Silence (In The Dark): Turn off the lights, put away your laptop, ignore your phone, and just sit in s i l e n c e.
 No distractions.
 You don’t have to meditate or listen to a hypnosis tape to rejuvenate.
 Sitting in silence and not thinking about anything (which is super hard btw) will restore your mind, helping you re-focus and calm your core.
 Just lay on your bed, close your eyes, and breath normally.
 I recommend the dark because you aren’t able to judge your appearance in any reflection, or judge how messy your room is.

 Take Your Meds: !!!!!
 It’s absolutely okay to medicate.
 If something is going to make you feel better, why not use it?
 Obviously, there is a line between using and abusing.
-What I’m saying is, if you need that Xanax, then take it.
-It took me a while to give in to my own stash, but it stops the attack on the rise every time I do.
+What I’m saying is, if your chest is feeling tight and you need that pill, then take it.
+It took me a while to give in, but it stops the panic attack on the rise every time I do.
 It may not be “natural,” but it works all the same.
 Even getting a prescription for a small daily dosage is worth a trip to the doctor.
 The meds don’t have to be forever, but will greatly change your present.
+Acupuncture is also awesome.

 Get A Dog: I know.
 This is far fetched.
 I felt the need to include this step, mostly because I got a dog and it brought my anxiety down A TON.
 It’s statically shown that loving on a pet can basically save your life by reducing your stress levels.
 I assume it’s because they adore you no matter what and we all need some kind of connection at the end of the day, am I right?
 It’s even more rewarding if you adopt.
 Knowing that you rescued a living organism is a great feeling, and it also dismisses all of the bad decisions you may have made during your down spiral.

-Pets also like to play outside, and hanging out in the sun – for even just 20 minutes – can make a huge difference for your mind and body.
+Pets also like to play outside, and hanging out in the sun – for just 20 minutes – can make a huge difference for your mind and body.
+Vitamin D, y’all.